Efficiency in Lung Transplant Allocation Strategies: Comparison of Allocation Strategies

-We fit two separate proportional hazards regression models with time varying covariates to estimate the time-on-waiting-list specific hazards for waiting list and post-transplant deaths.
+We fit two separate proportional hazards regression models with time varying covariates to estimate the time-on-waiting-list specific hazards for in-waiting-list and post-transplant deaths.
 This serves two purposes: 1. to calculate the LAS given a patient's current covariates values and 2. to characterize patients' health states.

-Covariates in the proportional hazard regressions are those used in the calculations in the LAS system by UNOS (for details of covariates used in the LAS calculation, see \cite{UNOS:2015wn}), whenever they are available in the data, so that no advantage is gained from an improved variable selection when comparing the proposed strategy to the LAS.
-Note in estimating the waiting list hazard for death, transplantation leads to censoring in the data.
-The censoring by transplantation can be treated as censoring at random, nevertheless, as the selection of organ recipients was based on patients' LAS calculated with the same covariates used in estimating the hazard for waiting list death and thus can be treated as conditionally independent of future survivals given the observed covariates.
+Covariates in the proportional hazard regressions are those used in the calculations in the revised LAS system by UNOS (for details of covariates used in the LAS calculation, see \cite{UNOS:2015wn}), whenever they are available in the data, so that no advantage is gained from an improved variable selection when comparing the proposed strategy to the LAS.
+Note in estimating the hazard for in-waiting-list death, transplantation leads to censoring in the data.
+The censoring by transplantation can be treated as censoring at random, nevertheless, as the selection of organ recipients was based on patients' LAS calculated with the same covariates used in estimating the hazard for in-waiting-list death and thus can be treated as conditionally independent of future survivals given the observed covariates.
+See Tables \ref{t1} and \ref{t2} in the Appendix for lists of covariates and coefficient estimates in the two proportional hazards regressions.
+More details including estimated baseline survival curves can be found in the Supplementary Material.